AndreaB0703/sparcs-heart-failure-length-of-stay-modeling/README.md

 # Research Question

-Which patient and hospital factors are associated with **hospital length of stay among patients hospitalized for heart failure**?
+What patient and hospital-level factors are associated with length of stay among patients hospitalized for heart failure?

 ---